Robinlovelace/zinedown/README.md

 # zinedown

 zinedown is an RMarkdown template for making zines.
-Zines are short DIY booklets, which often transmit alternative culture.
+Zines are short booklets, usually printed in low volumes.
+They often represent by do-it-yourself (DIY) culture.

-For more on zines there are many places to look.

 ## Installation